 We never expected this level of monumental irresponsibility and absence of reason from a mature democracy that used to preach the virtues of rational political decision making.
 We certainly did not expect such one-sided decision from a major EU country proud of its historical responsibilities.
+It is not only irresponsible towards one’s own national group but towards others too, without bringing any apparent benefit to anyone.
+A monumental waste of energy in a cul de sac, unpalatable in its manifestations and false dilemmas, a shameful demonstrations of wider European shortcomings and weaknesses.
 While us all in Croatia, with some sixty inhabited islands along our coast, do have a lot of understanding for an island’s sentiments of exceptionalism, but do not share any esteem for a population that does not speak foreign languages thus exacerbating the sensation of isolation.
 Increase of racism is deplorable and the class divisions that are recently becoming visible are regrettable.
 This all looks worse than some recent outbursts of anachronistic nationalism in Central Europe.

 English nationalism clearly prevailed, putting at the same time at risk the existence of United Kingdom in a way completely familiar to anyone who witnessed the dissolution of Yugoslavia.
 I wonder what will happen to the British monarchy if Scotland and/or Northern Ireland decide it makes more sense to them to stay in the EU.
 If English elect a government that will implement the above described political impulses you may want to ask Slovaks or Croats in order to get a clearer view of what follows.
 Welcome to the 20th century, Great Britain!